tensorflow/tensorflow/tensorflow/lite/g3doc/guide/ops_select.md

 ### Performance

-When using a mixture of both builtin and select TensorFlow ops, all of the same TensorFlow Lite optimizations and optimized builtin ops will be available and usable with the converted model.
+When using a mixture of both builtin and select TensorFlow ops, all the same TensorFlow Lite optimizations and optimized builtin ops will be available and usable with the converted model.